 Senior Associate Dean for Academic Affairs, The Graduate School

 John Klingensmith received his undergraduate and doctoral degrees from Harvard University.
 His research and teaching focus on the molecular, cellular, and genetic basis of organ development and congenital disease.
 Dr. Klingensmith is responsible for The Graduate School’s academic standards, policies, and procedures.
 He oversees external review of academic programs and advises on new academic program development.
 He is also an associate professor of cell biology and pediatrics in the Duke School of Medicine.

 In support of the UCEM, Dr. Klingensmith works with Dean Looney to manage day-to-day program coordination among co-PIs, faculty champions, advisory committee, and administrative oversight team.
 He also reports to co-PIs on the operation of the UCEM.

 Ms. Ponzi is involved in data tracking and collection, and other administrative duties required for effective UCEM operations.

-Supporting the UCEM, Dr. Ramos leads and coordinates all program functions related to evaluation and assessment.
+Supporting the UCEM, Dr. Rainey leads and coordinates all program functions related to evaluation and assessment.